susanBuck/notes/07_Command_Line/00_Intro.md

 On Macs, Bash shell is accessed via an included application called **Terminal**.

-Windows systems include the limited **Command Prompt** application, which has nowhere near the power of *Bash*.
+Windows systems include the limited **Command Prompt** application, which has nowhere near the power of Bash.
 Windows also has **PowerShell**, but the commands are different than what is used in the Bash shell.

 Given this, Windows users are going to use a console emulator called **Cmder** which will allow you to *mostly* replicate anything you'd do in a Bash shell.